quicwg/base-drafts/draft-ietf-quic-transport.md

 later delivery, as long as it is not in violation of the receiver's flow control limits.

-The crypto handshake stream, Stream 1, MUST NOT be subject to congestion control or connection-level flow control, but MUST be subject to stream-level flow control.
+The cryptographic handshake stream, Stream 1, MUST NOT be subject to congestion control or connection-level flow control, but MUST be subject to stream-level flow control.
 An endpoint MUST NOT send data on any other stream without consulting the congestion controller and the flow controller.

 Flow control is described in detail in {{flow-control}}, and congestion control is described in the companion document {{QUIC-RECOVERY}}.